fabianaboldrin/web-crawler/README.md

 # web-crawler
-program designed to be used in wikepedia sites only, search for the first link in the page and stop when gets to a specific page (philosophy)
+Program designed to be used in Wikipedia sites only.
+It searches for the first link in the page and stop when it gets to a specific page (ex. philosophy)